-For independent work off-campus, students need to provide their own hardware equipment such as laptops or MacBooks and printers as well digital imaging software such as Photoshop, Premiere Pro or Final Cut Pro or Adobe Creative Cloud.
-On campus, there are digital workstations (Mac and PC) available for students to use as well as a networked top-up card printing facility (including colour) that students pay per print for.
-There is also 24-hour Mac Suite access should students require it after hours.
+For independent work off-campus, you will need to provide your own hardware equipment such as laptops or MacBooks and printers as well digital imaging software such as Photoshop, Premiere Pro or Final Cut Pro or Adobe Creative Cloud.
+On campus, there are digital workstations (Mac and PC) available for you to use as well as a networked top-up card printing facility (including colour) that you would pay per print for.
+There is also 24-hour Mac Suite access should you need it after hours.

-Students choosing to shoot on film (35mm, medium or large format) or other media such as polaroid for project work, will be required to purchase their own film unless it is part of a first year workshop.
-Black and white film processing facilities are available for students to use free of charge.
-First year students are given two rolls of 35mm b/w film and one roll of colour film for their technical workshops.
+You can choose to shoot on film (35mm, medium or large format) or other media such as polaroid.
+However you’ll need to purchase your own film unless it is part of a first year workshop.
+Black and white film processing facilities are available for you to use free of charge.
+In your first year you will be given two rolls of 35mm b/w film and one roll of colour film for their technical workshops.

-There is a range of printing services available from an in-house printing and mounting service, to online print companies offering reasonable costs for work print orders as well as professional labs offering high quality exhibition prints and finishing.
+We have an in-house printing and mounting service, offering reasonable prices for print orders.
+Alternatively, you can use professional labs for high-quality exhibition prints and finishing.
 For exhibition-based modules (in stage two and three), there are additional costs to consider regarding the display presentation of work such as print mounting and framing.

-Students can use the University’s colour and black and white darkroom facilities to print film-based images, but students need to provide their own paper, unless the printing is part of a taught workshop.
+You will be able to use our colour and black and white darkroom facilities to print film-based images, but you will need to provide your own paper, unless the printing is part of a taught workshop.